dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/databricks-configs.md

 :::

-To configure this inside of dbt Cloud, use the [extended attributes feature](/docs/dbt-cloud-environments#extended-attributes-) on the desired environments.
+To configure this inside of dbt Cloud, use the [extended attributes feature](/docs/dbt-cloud-environments#extended-attributes-) on the desired environments:
-You can input like so:

 ```yaml